 ashley fisher

-Ashley is an attorney and mom of two who lives in Baltimore, Maryland.
-Growing up, she was fairly active and participated in typical activities such as gym class and riding her bike.
-In fourth grade, she was even named the fastest runner in her grade.
-As she got older, she tried to stay active but noticed that she was getting short of breath and feeling tightness in her chest even when she ran a small distance at a slow pace.
-She mistook this for being out of shape and not exercising often when in reality, her heart could not tolerate much physical activity.
+Ashley is a mother of two, wife and attorney who lives in Baltimore, Maryland.
+As a child, she was fairly active, and here family was not aware that HCM was part of their history.
+As she entered her late teens, she tried to stay active but noticed that she became short of breath and felt tightness in her chest even when she ran a small distance at a slow pace.
+She mistook this for being out of shape and not exercising frequently enough.
+Walks across her college campus left her red-faced and winded and no amount of "conditioning" improved her exercise tolerance.

-When she was about 20 years old, her nurse picked up a substantial heart murmur during a routine checkup.
+When she was about 20 years old, her nurse heard a substantial heart murmur during a routine checkup.
 This prompted Ashley to follow up with a cardiologist who then diagnosed her with HCM.
 The diagnosis was far from a relief but it did offer her an explanation as to why she could not participate in athletics to the same extent that her peers could.
+She was prescribed beta blockers that made her feel tired.

-A few years passed and she began to show even more symptoms.
-She would be short of breath and would feel pressure in her chest upon exerting herself.
+A few years passed and she began to show even more severity in her symptoms.
+She also began to feel more palpitations and presyncope (the feeling of almost passing out).
 The symptoms and high-risk factors for sudden death indicated that she would need an ICD (implanted cardioverter-defibrillator).
 Her first ICD was implanted just one month before she began law school in 2002.
 In 2005 she got married and while dancing at her reception, her ICD shocked her 6 times.
-Once the paramedics arrived, she was strapped to the EKG, and by that time, she was back in normal rhythm.
+Paramedics arrived and took an EKG, and by that time, she was back in normal rhythm.
+Interrogation of her ICD showed that she had experienced ventricular tachycardia.

 Please share this story to bring awareness to Heart Month!